Zuckerberg San Francisco General Hospital & Trauma center

 The concept design of the building was heavily influenced by the interior layout and operation of the hospital, as well as by the materiality and form of the neighboring historic buildings.

 The design features and materials employed on the building exterior project a modern image, while still complementing existing campus architecture.
-The use of brick and intricate brick detailing recalls construction of the past, and forms both a visual and material tie to the adjacent historic buildings.
+Intricate brick detailing recalls construction of the past, and forms both a visual and material tie to the adjacent historic buildings.
 The prolific use of glazing highlights the transparency of the structure, resulting in an inviting and non-institutional experience for the building occupant.
 Horizontal perforated sunscreens encircle the glazed curtain-wall facades of the patient bed tower to control solar heat gain.
 Vegetated, vertical sunscreens are incorporated at the podium and the patient bed tower, not only to block morning and afternoon sun, but also to introduce nature into the building for a healing environment.

-The building also incorporates a based isolated foundation system to provide on-going operation after major seismic activities.
+The building also incorporates a base-isolated foundation system to provide on-going operation after major seismic activities.